 Friendly tip: If you get the error

-Configuration property "enable.ssl.certificate.verification" not supported in this build: OpenSSL not available at build time
+Configuration property "enable.ssl.certificate.verification" not supported in this build: OpenSSL not available at build time, make sure your environment is using the rightopensslversion by setting those environment variables, and then run./bin/startagain.

 Open http://localhost:8000 to see the app.